Itsey/itsey.github.io/docs/diags-guide-quickstart.md

 b.Info.Log("Hello Cruel World");
 ```

 When the application is run and exits a file called bilgedefault.log will be created in your %TEMP% folder.
-This handler is designed to get you up and running very quickly but its not very usefull.
+This handler is designed to get you up and running very quickly but its not very useful.
 You will more usually be using other handlers that do different things.
-For details see the [handlers pages](https://github.com/Itsey/Plisky.Diagnostics/wiki/Diagnostic-Handlers).
+For details see the [handlers pages](diags-handlers-index.md).

 ***